erhant/arithmetic-circuits/docs/4-r1cs.md

 - $w_1 \times x = w_2$
 - $w_2 + x + 5 = 35$

 This is a Rank-1 Constraint System!
 Let's write this in more clear terms to see exactly how.
-We have 3 variables in total along with a constant: $\{1, x, w_1, w_2\}$, and we have 3 constraints.
+We have 3 variables in total along with a constant: $\lbrace 1, x, w_1, w_2 \rbrace$, and we have 3 constraints.
 The resulting matrix-vector multiplication is as follows:

 <!-- the new-lines in vectors are important, GitHub markdown viewer needs them -->